Department of Justice is now the Department of Communities and Justice. Find out more >

 Remember that the assessor or magistrate will have already read all the witness statements and evidence so you do not need to repeat everything that is in your statement.

-You will need to take these things with you to the hearing:
+You will need the following documents with you at the hearing:

 For more information about the hearing, see Going to the hearing.